 My friend Currié made us stuffed pork chops a long time ago and they were so tasty.
 I am usually not a huge stuffing eater but the combination of stuffing and pork was really good together.
 My husband commented that night that he loved stuffing (how did I not know this?) so I thought I would surprise him and make him stuffed pork chops for dinner.
 I used a box of seasoned stuffing mix and thick cut pork chops.
-I added sauteed onions, garlic and mushrooms to the stuffing for some added flavor.
+I added sauteed onions, garlic, and mushrooms to the stuffing for some added flavor.
 They turned out moist, tender and so delicious.
 My husband and I both really enjoyed them.
 The kids liked the pork chops but weren’t fans of the stuffing – you can’t win them all.
-It’s an easy recipe with little clean up – my favorite kind.
+It’s an easy recipe with very little cleanup – my favorite kind.
 Thanks for the inspiration Currié.

 Stuffed Pork Chops:

 - Stuffing with seasoning, prepared per instructions

 - Sea salt and fresh cracked pepper to taste